mcgrizzz/Proton/DOCUMENTATION.md

 bStatsEnabled: true
 ```

-There's a lot of options here, but let's look at them in smaller pieces.
+There are a lot of options here, but let's look at them in smaller pieces.

 The first section is for the configuration of RabbitMQ.